alifgufron/bashforge/DiskMon/README.md

 - A POSIX-compliant shell (e.g., `bash`, `sh`).
 - `smartmontools` (`smartctl` command) must be installed (can be optional, see `REQUIRE_SMARTCTL` in configuration).
 - A configured Mail Transfer Agent (MTA) that provides the `sendmail` command.
-- `perl` (optional, but recommended on BSD for reliable command timeouts, especially for SATA/ATA disks).
+- `perl` (optional, but recommended on BSD for reliable command timeouts for standard SATA/ATA disks).
 - `bc` for floating-point calculations (used for TBW and age in years).

 ### Installation & Setup